tonywalker1/hinder/README.md

 # Compilers and Platforms

-I currently use C++17 on Debian 11 (Bullseye) and GCC 10.2 for most of my own work.
-This will be the most tested configuration.
-At-least by me.
-When Bullseye is released and becomes stable, I will continue to use stable until right before the next release (usually shortly before the first freeze) to start porting to the next release.
+I use Debian Stable for most of my own work.
+This will be the most tested configuration (at-least by me).
+However, in preparation for the release of Bullseye, I am currently using Debian Bullseye (testing) and am primarily targeting/testing C++17 via GCC 10.2.1.

 ### C++ Standard